 There are 2 million children with complex medical conditions in the U.S. They account for 6 percent of children on Medicaid and 40 percent of Medicaid costs.
 Under Medicaid, families of children with medical complexity struggle to coordinate their complex, multi-state care.
 Children's hospitals are advancing federal Medicaid legislation to ease these burdens, improve care and reduce costs by organizing coordinated networks of providers focused on children with medical complexity.

 Children's Health Insurance Program

 The Children's Health Insurance Program (CHIP) is a joint federal-state program that provides health insurance coverage for low-income children and pregnant women in working families who are not eligible for Medicaid.

 Graduate Medical Education

-Children’s access to care depends on an adequate number of pediatric specialists and subspecialists.
-The Children’s Hospitals Graduate Medical Education (CHGME) program provides federal funding to freestanding children’s hospitals to support the training of pediatricians and other residents.
+Kids' access to care depends on an adequate number of pediatric specialists and subspecialists.
+The Children's Hospitals Graduate Medical Education (CHGME) program provides federal funding to freestanding children's hospitals to support pediatricians' and other residents' training.
 The future of our pediatric workforce hinges on continuous and adequate funding of this successful program.

 Private Coverage & Exchanges

 Close to half of children have private insurance coverage through their parent(s) employer-sponsored insurance or through the Affordable Care Act's (ACA) health insurance Exchanges.
 The ACA includes a number of requirements for private plans that are important for children, including a ban on pre-existing conditions exclusions and lifetime benefit caps; coverage of preventive services, such as immunizations, without cost-sharing; and coverage of key pediatric services, habilitative services and devices, and mental health services.